-All research projects at Seattle Children’s Research Institute require review by the Office of Sponsored Research (OSR).
+All research projects at Seattle Children's Research Institute require review by the Office of Sponsored Research (OSR).
 Clinical research requires review by a clinical research budget analyst (CRBA).
-The CRBAs work with investigators and their staff to identify research-related vs. standard-of-care service pricing, identify resource availability, prepare study budgets and ensure clinical research billing compliance.
+The CRBAs work with investigators and their staff to identify research-related vs. standard-of-care service pricing, locate resource availability, prepare study budgets and ensure clinical research billing compliance.

 Steps to Prepare Grant Applications

 - Notify the Business Office of an upcoming submission no later than 30 business days before the proposal due date.
 If submitting a new NIH grant or competing renewal, please notify your grants manager six to eight weeks in advance of the submission deadline.
 This will provide adequate time to coordinate with subcontract sites, route internal documents and ensure a timely submission.